brndnmtthws/brndn-io/content/posts/its-never-as-bad-as-it-seems/index.md

 So what can we do about this mismatch between our primitive brain responses and modern reality?

-For one, we can practice mindfulness—the act of observing our thoughts without judgment.
-When anxiety strikes, try to step back and recognize it as just a sensation, a quirk of your evolutionary programming rather than an accurate assessment of reality[^5].
+For one, we can practice mindfulness.
+When anxiety spikes, it helps to notice what's happening and name it before it starts running the whole show: elevated heart rate, racing thoughts, the sense that everything is on fire.
+Usually it isn't[^5].

-Second, we can deliberately cultivate perspective by regularly reminding ourselves of the broader context and the genuine progress we've made.
+Second, it helps to zoom out a bit.
+Sometimes that just means remembering that a bad week is a bad week, not proof that your whole life is broken.

-And finally, we can embrace gratitude not as an abstract concept but as a daily practice, actively noting the small comforts and innovations that make our lives better than those of even the wealthiest kings from centuries past.
+And gratitude does help, if only in a very basic way.
+Hot water, antibiotics, a stocked fridge, insulation, ibuprofen, a text from a friend: I'll take that over being some king in 1420 dying from a tooth infection.

-The next time you feel overwhelmed by problems both personal and global, remember this: your brain is designed to amplify threats and downplay advantages.
-It's never as bad as it seems, and recognizing this truth might be the most important step toward both your personal happiness and our collective ability to solve the very real problems we do face.
+When everything feels overwhelming, personal or global, it helps to remember that your brain is built to amplify threats and downplay what's okay.
+Things can still be bad.
+But usually they're a little less catastrophic than they feel in the moment, and that's useful to remember if you want to stay sane long enough to deal with them.

 [^1]: Ogle, Maureen.
 "Water Supply, Waste Management, and the Modern Home."
 The Oxford Encyclopedia of American Social History, 2012.